SamuelCr99/obsidian_notes/Notes/japan/Recap Final.md

 The Kabuki we saw: Tells a story from Tales of Heike, but it is told differently.
 We see Buddhism, Tokugawa ethics and sensibilities.

 ## Women in Japan
+Judith Butler argues that gender is performed.
+Punishment for those that don't follow assigned gender.

 In Europe no female writers until middle ages.
 Also not a lot of famous writers in China before modernity.
 Females play critical role in Japan.
 Female write in Japanese characters while males write in Chinese, which leads to men not as emotionally nuanced.

 Before Heian period many famous female writers, not as many after, but always a few.
 Murasaki Shikibu wrote The Tale of Genji.

-Judith Butler argues that gender is performed.
-Punishment for those that don't follow assigned gender.
+Sei Shonagon also famous writer.
+Poetry practices by both men and women.

 Himiko is first ruler of Japan known by name.
 She was spiritual Shaman, brother helps her rule but she is ruler.
+Information about her comes from Chinese documents.

 Many empresses, usually male served behind the throne.
+Usually stayed on throne until acceptable male came of age.
 Princess Shotoku was powerful ruler (note not prince Shotoku).

-Tomoe Gozen is 12th century female warrior, might be fictional.

 Women have a lot of power into Kamakura period, could inherit and own property.
 Hojo Masako leads Kamakura Shogunate at start.
+Tomoe Gozen is 12th century female warrior, might be fictional.
 Buddhism one reason for decline as it's very sexist, women can't reach enlightenment until reborn as men.
 Confucianism also contributes to decline.
+Warrior society favor men.
 Right disappear slowly, so not as noticeable.
 At end of Kamakura they can't own property anymore.

 Examples of female's lower social standing:
 * Mikudari-han: Men have sole right to divorce, only need to write 3.5 lines.
 Women could force the issue by asking for help from family.